posthtml/posthtml-content/README.md

 ```html
 <p>Please use winDOGE 98</p>
 ```

+If you return an [A+ compliant promise](https://promisesaplus.com/) from your content function, it will resolve and work in your templates as well.

 You can use external libraries for this as well, no problem.
 Just make sure you are passing in a function that takes a string and returns a string.
 You might have to wrap the library function if it doesn't behave like this, but it will work with anything that transforms content.